 Icing: Combine sugar & meringue powder together.
 In a stand up mixer combine shortening, vanilla, lavender flavoring and water.
 Slowly add in sugar mixture until combined.
 If too thick add water – if too running add more sugar.
 Spread on top of pie or pipe your choice of decoration through a icing bag.
 Enjoy!

 Anna Costa is an event and food photographer who uses her photographic skills to inspire her audience to try her original recipes.
 Her blog, “Costa Kitchen” features California Comfort food and is inspired by the exquisite events Anna shoots in her resort town of Santa Barbara.
 Featuring food with light and bright flavors Anna’s recipes reflect her passion for a good meal that is often accidentally healthy.
 Anna’s recipes have been featured in such places as the Huffington Post, Fox News Magazine, Food Gawker, Taste Spotting and several other blogs.
 Anna’s event and food images have been seen in such publications as The Knot, Las Vegas Bride, Santa Barbara Magazine, C Magazine as well as blogs such as Santa Barbara Chic and Style Me Pretty.
 Anna has won multiple awards for her photography from Wedding and Portrait Photographers International and has appeared on TV in such shows as Platinum Weddings and Whose Wedding is this Anyways.
-Anna loves to play with her 19 month old baby and husband and enjoys entertaining (surprise!) in her home.
+Anna loves to play with her small daughter and husband and enjoys entertaining (surprise!) in her home.
 Her last name means “coast” which is fitting as she lives by the sea.